PROC 3003 New Food Product Development

 On successful completion of this subject, students should be able to:

-1. Develop specialised knowledge of the total product development system.
+1. 1.
+Develop specialised knowledge of the total product development system

-2. Develop skills in problem solving, in terms of product formulation and group dynamics, by working effectively, responsibly and safely in a team to coordinate the tasks required.
+2. Solve problems in product formulation by working effectively, responsibly and safely in a team

-6. Report and communicate the results of the development process using a range of modes and formats, including large formatted report and PowerPoint presentation.
+6. Communicate the results of the development process using a range of modes and formats.

 Subject Content